dinkzilla/mdl-ext/src/carousel/readme.md

 ### Features:
 * Navigate carousel using keyboard (arrow keys, tab, pgup, pgdown, home, end), mouse drag, touch events, or by sending custom events to the carousel (first, scroll-prev, prev, next, scroll-next, last, play, pause)
 * Select a particular image  using enter or space key, or by clicking an image
-* Cycle images from left to right at a given interval, a slideshow
+* Cycle images at a given interval - a slideshow
 * Set slideshow interval via a data attribute or as a part of the play custom event
 * Stop slideshow via custom event (pause) or by a user interaction, e.g clicking an image
 * User interactions via keyboard or mouse may be blocked, if configured
 * Start slideshow at page load using a data attribute
 * The carousel emits custom events reflecting a user action.
 E.g. clicking an image will emit a 'select' event with a detail object holding a reference to the selected image.
-* The carousel pauses any running animation on window.bur or tab.blur

 ### Limitations:
+* The carousel pauses any running animation on window.bur or tab.blur - not implemented
-* The carousel should pause any running animation when the carousel is not in window viewport - mot implemented
+* The carousel should pause any running animation when the carousel is not in window viewport - not implemented
+* Listen to mutation events - not implemented (uses a public method for now)
 * Only horizontal layout in first release